omgnetwork/ruby-sdk/README.md

 #### Create

-Create a user in the Wallet API database.
+Create a user in the eWallet API database.
 The `provider_user_id` is how a user is identified and cannot be changed later on.

 ```
 user = OmiseGO::User.create(